mosaicml/streaming/docs/source/fundamentals/shuffling.md

 Shuffle block size should be set larger or much larger than a single shard.
 If so, this algorithm is useful for spacing out the contents of shards to mitigate a bad or non-existent pre-shuffle (i.e. if samples from the same shard are related in some way).

-This algorithm requires more shards to be downloaded and stay resident to make progress than py1s or py2s, noticed as longer start/resume latency, as a multiple of shuffle block size divided by samples per shard.
-Shard downloads are more balanced compared to py1b shuffling.
+In order to improve shuffle quality, this algorithm requires more shards to be downloaded and stay resident to make progress than py1s or py2s, noticed as longer start/resume latency, as a multiple of shuffle block size divided by samples per shard.
+However, shard downloads with py1br are more balanced than with py1b, and this effect is more apparent when training with a higher number of nodes, resulting in less network bottlenecks.
+The shuffle quality of py1br and py1b are similar.

 ### py1s